Contract Not Signed by One Party

 If someone is hired by an employer and the terms of employment have responsibilities that are illegal, the contract becomes void, since it does not stick to valid contract elements and is against the law.
 However, a voidable contract can be valid and enforceable in specific situations if both parties want to move forward with it.
 While one party is bound by the contract's terms, the other party can oppose it if there are legal reasons to do so.
 If the party who isn't bound rejects the terms of the contract, it then becomes voidable.

 If you need help with a contract not signed by one party, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.